Visiting Iran during Ramadan is not an obstacle for you as a tourist. It is good to know more about this month for an easier trip.

 While some businesses and restaurants may adjust their hours during Ramadan, the streets and bazaars remain lively with the aroma of traditional Ramadan food filling the air.
-This creates a vibrant and bustling atmosphere that is unique to this time of year.
-Visitors can explore the colorful markets, indulge in traditional sweets and desserts, and partake in communal Iftar meals after sunset.
+This creates an active atmosphere that is unique to this time of year.
 It’s a great opportunity to experience the strong sense of community and generosity that is prevalent during the month of Ramadan.

 For a trip to Iran, you need to apply for a prompt Iran Visa.